amitaiassaf/GeometryGlycoproteinEvolution/Code/README.md

 “Virus_Flu_Spikes${ SpikeN}_Cond${Cond}”: Structure file and input to Lammps.
 Contains the coordinates of the beads in the system.
 This is the virus model presenting “SpikeN” HA molecules on its surface.
 Each of the 6 conditions (“Cond”) corresponds to a different initial configuration/position of the antibody molecule.
 To submit the simulations use the script “submit_multiple_jobs.sh”.
 This script is designed to submit multiple simulations with for different conditions.

+“Virus_Corona_Spikes${SpikeN}_Cond${Cond}”: Structure file and input to Lammps.
+Contains the coordinates of the beads in the system.
+This is the virus model presenting “SpikeN” S proteins on its surface.
+Each of the 4 conditions (“Cond”) corresponds to a different initial configuration/position of the antibody molecule.
+To submit the simulations use the script “submit_multiple_jobs.sh”.
+This script is designed to submit multiple simulations with for different conditions.

-“SpikeNum”: the number of spikes (HA molecules) on the surface of the virus.
+“SpikeNum”: the number of spikes (HA molecules or S proteins) on the surface of the virus.

 “cond” initial position of the antibody.